Chimpanzee Tracking & Gorilla Trekking Safari Guide

-How to combine chimpanzee tracking and gorilla trekking.
 Combining chimpanzee tracking with gorilla trekking is a special way to see two of our closest relatives in the wild.
 This type of trip allows visitors to understand how these primates live and behave in their natural forest homes.

-Gorilla trekking involves searching for mountain gorillas in thick rain-forest.
+Gorilla trekking involves searching for mountain gorillas in thick rain forest.
 There are about 1,063 mountain gorillas left in the wild.
 They can be tracked in the Virunga Massif and in Bwindi Impenetrable National Park.

 Uganda is the best country for combining these two activities.
 Gorilla trekking is done in Bwindi Impenetrable National Park, while chimpanzee tracking is done in Kibale National Park.
 Planning this trip is easier when working with a trusted tour operator, who can handle permits, transport, and timing.